Matt-st/number-conversion-api/README.md

 To execute the integration tests run `python3 numberConversionApiTest.py`

 ## CI/CD
-This application leverages github actions workflow to run the build and integration test on PR commits.
+This application leverages github actions workflow to run the build and integration test on pushes to the repository.
+The github actions yml file can be found in `.github/workflows/workflow.yml`.
+It also leverages our docker file, mvn clean install, and integration tests during this continuous integration.
 Please check the actions tab to see previous runs.

 ## Deployment